Ads keep this website free for you.

 Taxable Capital Gain

 Taxable capital gains less allowable capital losses for the current year are included in taxable income for the year.
-However, if allowable capital losses exceed taxable capital gains, there is no deduction in the current year.
+However, if allowable capital losses exceed taxable capital gains, there is no deduction in the current year except in .
 There will be a net capital loss to be carried back to previous years or forward to future years.
 When carried back or forward, they are deducted after the calculation of Line 23600 Net Income for Tax Purposes, which is used to calculate clawbacks, some tax credits, and many income-tested benefits.

 If the property is located in another country, the original cost must be converted to Canadian $ using the exchange rate at the time of the purchase, or at the time of becoming a Canadian resident.
 The proceeds must be converted to Canadian $ at the time of the disposition.
 There may be a foreign tax credit for taxes paid on the gain in the other country, depending on the tax treaty (if any) between Canada and the other country.